 Princeton professors elected to the National Academy of Engineering

-Two professors and the entrepreneur in residence from Princeton's engineering school have been elected members of the National Academy of Engineering, a professional society whose members are among the world's most accomplished engineers.
+Two professors and the entrepreneur in residence in Princeton's engineering school have been elected members of the National Academy of Engineering, a professional society whose members are among the world's most accomplished engineers.

 Ilhan Aksay, a professor of chemical engineering, and Larry Peterson, the Robert E. Kahn Professor of Computer Science, were among 68 new members and nine foreign associates elected to the academy.
-Gregory Olsen, the entrepreneur in residence at the Keller Center, also was elected to the academy.
+Gregory Olsen, entrepreneur in residence in the Keller Center for Innovation in Engineering Education, also was elected to the academy.